MakieOrg/Makie.jl/docs/src/makielayout/layoutables_examples.md

 ## LSlider

 A simple slider without a label.
-You can create a label using an `LText` object, for example.
+You can create a label using an `Label` object, for example.
 You need to specify a range that constrains the slider's possible values.
 You can then lift the `value` observable to make interactive plots.